Quality assessment of homebased postnatal care services provided by ASHA in Banda district, Bundelkhand region

 Titaley CR, Dibley MJ, Agho K, Roberts CL, Hall J. Determinants of neonatal mortality in Indonesia.
 BMC Public Health.
 2009; 9:67.

 Pandey D, Meshram P, Sharma A, Tiwari R, Kasar PK.
-An assessment of utilization of postnatal care services in urban area Jabalpur district.
+Assessment of utilization of postnatal care services in urban area of Jabalpur district.
 Int J Community Med Public Health.
-2019; 6:3660-3666.
+2019; 6:3660–6.

 Government of India, Ministry of Health and Family Welfare.
 National Health Mission [Internet].
-Available from: https://nhm.gov.in/.
+New Delhi: MoHFW.
+Available from: https://nhm.gov.in/

 Government of India, Ministry of Health and Family Welfare.
 Kilkari [Internet].
-Available from: https://kilkari.nhp.gov.in/.
+New Delhi: MoHFW.
+Available from: https://kilkari.nhp.gov.in/

 Government of India, Ministry of Health and Family Welfare.
 ANMOL App [Internet].
-Available from: https://nhp.gov.in/anmol-app_mtl.
+New Delhi: MoHFW.
+Available from: https://nhp.gov.in/anmol-app_mtl

 Mahajan N, Kaur B. Utilization of postnatal care among rural women in Punjab.
 Indian J Community Med.
 2021; 46:126–9.

 Tiwari HC, Gupta SK.
-A study on postnatal care and its correlates among recently delivered women visiting to BRD medical college Gorakhpur.
+Postnatal care and its correlates among recently delivered women visiting BRD Medical College, Gorakhpur.
 Int J Community Med Public Health.
-2017; 4:1548-51.
+2017; 4:1548–51.

-Garg S, Dewangan M, Krishnendu C, Patel K. Coverage of home-based newborn care and screening by ASHA community health workers: Findings from a household survey in Chhattisgarh state of India.
+Garg S, Dewangan M, Krishnendu C, Patel K. Coverage of home-based newborn care and screening by ASHA workers: findings from a household survey in Chhattisgarh, India.
 J Family Med Prim Care.
-2022; 11:6356-62.
+2022; 11:6356–62.

-Anuradha, Harleen, Singh T, Maji D. A study to evaluate the knowledge of postnatal care among accredited social health activist workers in North Indian rural area.
+Anuradha, Harleen, Singh T, Maji D. Knowledge of postnatal care among accredited social health activist workers in a North Indian rural area.
 Int J Reprod Contracept Obstet Gynecol [Internet].
-2022 Jan 28 [cited 2025 Feb 25];11(2):415-9.
-Available from: https://www.ijrcog.org/.
+2022 [cited 2025 Feb 25];11(2):415–9.
+Available from: https://www.ijrcog.org/

 Pathak PK, Singh JV, Agarwal M, Singh VK, Tripathi SK.
-Study to assess the home-based newborn care (HBNC) visit in rural area of Lucknow: A cross-sectional study.
+Assessment of home-based newborn care visits in rural Lucknow: a cross-sectional study.
 J Family Med Prim Care.
-2021; 10:1673-7.
+2021; 10:1673–7.

 Rairker AB, Singh R, Kapoor G, Kumar SV.
-A study to assess knowledge, practices of ASHA and factors influencing provision of HBNC in Bahadurpur Block of Allahabad, Uttar Pradesh.
+Knowledge and practices of ASHA and factors influencing provision of home-based newborn care in Bahadurpur Block of Allahabad, Uttar Pradesh.
 Indian J Appl Res.
-2019;9(6):1-4.
+2019;9(6):1–4.

 Published